Frequently Asked Questions

 I've suspected for a long time that my loved one has a specific diagnosis and I want to help them.
 What would you suggest?

 Although receiving a diagnosis can sometimes be scary, it is never a life sentence!
-Our team has seen countless stories of individuals overcoming their diagnosis through treatment to acheive their most functionally independent life possible.
-We will be with you every step of the during this sometimes daunting process.
+Our team has seen countless stories of individuals overcoming their diagnosis through treatment to achieve their most functionally independent life possible.
+We will be with you every step of the way during this sometimes daunting process.

 Do I need a referral to start therapy?

-A referral or a prescription is needed from the patient's primary doctor before regularly scheduled appointments can be begin for any discipline.
-However, you do not need a referral for an evaluation, with the exception of feeding therapy.
+A referral or a prescription is needed from the patient's primary doctor before regularly scheduled appointments can begin for most disciplines.
+Physical therapy can initiate treatment for up to 10 business days without a referral due to Direct Access in the state of Texas, however, some insurances still require a referral.
+We encourage you to contact our front office staff for more details on Direct Access if this is something you are interested in for physical therapy.
+Although a referral is required prior to initiation of treatment, you do not need a referral for an evaluation, with the exception of feeding therapy.
 You can, however, request that you or loved one be put on our waitlist without a referral.
 From there, our staff can help facilitate any referrals or prescriptions needed to help schedule an evaluation for you or your loved one as soon as possible.
 You will be contacted as soon as a referral comes in to schedule the first appointment.

 Please be aware that while an evaluation can be completed without a referral, insurance companies may not pay for an evaluation without a referral.
 You will be required to pay for any charges that the insurance company does not cover.